nuprl/website/blog/_src/posts/2016-11-17-src-submissions.md

     Date: 2016-11-17T13:52:52
     Tags: by Gabriel Scherer

-Max New and Daniel Patterson just wrote two two-page abstracts on what they are working on right now.
+Max New, Daniel Patterson and Benjamin Greenman recently wrote three two-page abstracts on what they are working on right now.
 Come have a look -- and any feedback is welcome!

 <!-- more -->